ialfina/revised-id-pud/README.md

 ### Reference
 The details of why and how we revised the treebank was explained in our paper below.

 * Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany, and Heru Suhartanto.
 "A Gold Standard Dependency Treebank for Indonesian".
-In The 33rd PACLIC (Pacific Asia Conference on Language, Information and Computation) 2019.
-Paper can be downloaded [here](https://waseda.repo.nii.ac.jp/?action=repository_action_common_download&item_id=48059&item_no=1&attribute_id=101&file_no=1)
+In The 33rd PACLIC (Pacific Asia Conference on Language, Information and Computation) 2019. (_The paper can be downloaded [here](https://waseda.repo.nii.ac.jp/?action=repository_action_common_download&item_id=48059&item_no=1&attribute_id=101&file_no=1)_

 If you use our revised treebank, please cite that publication.